Sakutumba Saparivaara Sametam: Reception

 A critic from Sify wrote, "It`s a typical S.V.
 Krishna Reddy`s family entertainer emphasising that love and affection among family members is more crucial than money.
 Srikanth wins the sympathy of the viewers as the son craving for love despite being pitted against artistes of calibre like ANR and Suhasini Maniratnam.
 The theme of happiness in `unity` comes across but both the new girl Jayalaxmi and SVK`s music are disappointing".
+Indiainfo wrote "After one watches the movie, one feels that A.N.R and Suhasini's talent has been wasted.
+S.V.Krishna Reddy proves that he is jack of all and master of none.
+Though his music is good but picturisation of songs is bad".